-In case where $W$ is the symmetric group $\mathfrak{S}_n$, the $0$-Hecke algebra $H_W(0)$ is simply written as $H_n(0)$.
-The representation theory of $H_n(0)$ has garnered substantial attention since the groundbreaking work of Duchamp, Krob, Leclerc, and Thibon \cite{DKLT96}, who established an isomorphism, known as the quasisymmetric characteristic, between the Grothendieck ring associated to the $0$-Hecke algebra and the ring ${\rm QSym}$ of quasisymmetric functions.
-This isomorphism assigns the simple $0$-Hecke modules in type $A$ to the fundamental quasisymmetric functions, analogous to the Frobenius characteristic map that sends the irreducible characters of a symmetric group to the Schur functions.
-In the last decade, a large number of $H_n(0)$-modules were constructed using tableaux so that their images under the quasisymmetric characteristic map are significant bases of ${\rm QSym}$.
-Examples of such bases include the Young row-strict quasisymmetric Schur functions \cite{BS22}, the dual immaculate functions \cite{BBSSZ15}, the row-strict dual immaculate functions \cite{NSWVW24}, the extended Schur functions \cite{Sea20}, the quasisymmetric Schur functions \cite{TW15}, and so on.
-The structure of these modules associated to quasisymmetric functions were studied in \cite{CKNOf22,CKNOc21,CKNOt22,Kon19,LOPSWM24,TW19}.
+In the case where $W$ is the symmetric group $\mathfrak{S}_n$, the $0$-Hecke algebra $H_W(0)$ is simply written as $H_n(0)$.
+The representation theory of $H_n(0)$ has attracted considerable attention since the seminal work of Duchamp, Krob, Leclerc, and Thibon \cite{DKLT96}, who established an isomorphism, known as the quasisymmetric characteristic, between the Grothendieck ring associated to the $0$-Hecke algebra and the ring ${\rm QSym}$ of quasisymmetric functions.
+This isomorphism assigns the simple $0$-Hecke modules in type $A$ to the fundamental quasisymmetric functions, analogous to the Frobenius characteristic map that sends the irreducible characters of the symmetric group to Schur functions.
+Over the past decade, a large number of $H_n(0)$-modules have been constructed via tableaux techniques, with their images under the quasisymmetric characteristic map yielding important bases of ${\rm QSym}$.
+Examples of such bases include Young row-strict quasisymmetric Schur functions \cite{BS22}, dual immaculate functions \cite{BBSSZ15}, row-strict dual immaculate functions \cite{NSWVW24}, extended Schur functions \cite{Sea20}, and quasisymmetric Schur functions \cite{TW15}, among others.
+The structures of the modules associated to these quasisymmetric functions were studied in \cite{CKNOf22,CKNOc21,CKNOt22,Kon19,LOPSWM24,TW19}.

 In order to establish a general framework for studying these modules corresponding to various quasisymmetric functions in a uniform manner, Jung, Kim, Lee, and Oh \cite{JKLO22} introduced a left $H_n(0)$-module $B(I)$ for each left weak Bruhat interval $I$ in $\mathfrak{S}_n$, called the \emph{weak Bruhat interval module associated with $I$}, whose underlying space is the $\mathbb{C}$-span of the interval $I$.
-Weak Bruhat interval modules have proven very useful since it was shown in \cite{JKLO22} that all of the noteworthy modules constructing for quasisymmetric functions can be realized in terms of this kind of modules.
+Weak Bruhat interval modules have proven very useful since it was shown in \cite{JKLO22} that all of the noteworthy modules constructed for quasisymmetric functions can be realized in terms of this kind of modules.